eric22gh/Python-course/README.md

 Modules and Packages: Utilizing built-in and external modules.
 File Handling: Reading from and writing to files.
 Error Handling: Managing errors and exceptions.
-Advanced Topics: Introduction to Object-Oriented Programming, web scraping, and data analysis.
+Advanced Topics: Introduction to Object-Oriented Programming, Web Scraping,Automation and Django.

 Contact
 🔭 I'm currently in the process of putting my knowledge into practice.